-Factbox: Actresses and activists react to Harvey Weinstein verdict
+Actresses and activists react to Harvey Weinstein verdict

-(Reuters) - Celebrities and activists welcomed the guilty verdict against Harvey Weinstein, the Academy Award-winning producer who had reigned as one of the most powerful figures in Hollywood.
+(Reuters) - Celebrities and activists welcomed the guilty verdict against Harvey Weinstein, the Academy Award-winning producer who had reigned as one of the most powerful figures in Hollywood..

-A jury convicted Weinstein on Monday of sexual assault and third-degree rape but acquitted him on the most serious charges He faces up to 25 years in prison.
-Weinstein had pleaded not guilty and said any sex was consensual..

 Accusations against Weinstein helped fuel the #MeToo movement of women speaking out about mistreatment.
 Hollywood celebrities also founded Times Up, an organization dedicated to fighting sexual harassment and abuse across all industries.

-Below are some of the reactions to the Weinstein verdict.
+Below are some of the reactions to the verdict.

 - “Gratitude to the brave women who’ve testified and to the jury for seeing through the dirty tactics of the defense,” actress Rosanna Arquette, who has said she resisted unwanted sexual advances by Weinstein, wrote on Twitter.